-New research presented at Europe's biggest medical meeting on Monday suggested chocolate consumption might be associated with a one third reduction in the risk of developing heart disease.
+New research presented at Europe's biggest medical meeting, and published online in BMJ, suggested chocolate consumption might be associated with a one third reduction in the risk of developing heart disease.

 Just why there should be such a link was unclear, the European Society of Cardiology congress was told.

 There has been a string of scientific studies in recent years, showing a potential health benefit from eating chocolate.
 Dark chocolate, in particular, contains compounds called flavanols thought to be good for the blood system.

 In an attempt to paint a clearer picture, Oscar Franco and colleagues from the University of Cambridge pooled results from seven studies involving 100,000 people.